-GLOBAL and REGIONAL LIGHTNING CLIMATOLOGY BASED ON WWLLN DATA FROM 2008 TO PRESENT
+GLOBAL and REGIONAL LIGHTNING CLIMATOLOGY BASED ON WWLLN DATA FROM 2005 TO PRESENT

-These movies and plots were prepared by K. S. Virts working in collaboration with M. L. Hutchins, J. M. Wallace and R. H. Holzworth
+These movies and plots were prepared by K. S. Virts working in collaboration with M. L. Hutchins, J. M. Wallace, and R. H. Holzworth

 Documentation of this work is in Virts et al. (2013).

 Below are links to lightning climatology maps and diurnal cycle animations.
-These animations report stroke densities as detected by WWLLN and are not corrected for relative detection efficiency.
+These animations report stroke densities as detected by WWLLN and are not corrected for relative detection efficiency, which varies with time and location.
 Comparisons between absolute intensities in different continental regions, using this work, could be misleading.
 However, regional patterns of diurnal variations are relatively insensitive to geographical variations in detection efficiency.

+This section includes links to diurnal lightning animations organized by continent.
 The diurnal cycle of lightning is particularly fascinating in regions with both coastlines and topography, where both land/sea breezes and mountain/valley breezes modulate the convection.
 Here we provide high-resolution animations for many such regions.
 Favorites are marked with an *.